jarvis-assistant-ai/jarvis-assistant-ai.github.io/index.md

 ## Platform Integration

-Jarvis AI seamlessly integrates with your devices and platforms:
+Alpha AI seamlessly integrates with your devices and platforms:

 - **Mobile**: iOS and Android apps
 - **Desktop**: Browser extensions and desktop apps